collapsed-stacks/startups/questions/8709/business-partner-draws-disability.md

 - tagged: `legal`, `taxes`
 - score: 2

-<p>What do I do I have license in my name but the partner I have draws disability and don't want to file her part of the tax papers says it will hurt her check.
-Help what can I do to protect myself.</p>
+What do I do I have license in my name but the partner I have draws disability and don't want to file her part of the tax papers says it will hurt her check.
+Help what can I do to protect myself.

 ## No Answers